 Darkrai's leitmotif.
 A chilling bell gives way to strings and a creepy organ downbeat.

-Broken Base: Some people think this movie is one of or the best movie in the franchise, most people find it So Okay, It's Average, while a few people think it's one of the worst Pokemon movies.
+Broken Base: Some people think this movie is one of or the best movies in the franchise, most people find it So Okay, It's Average, while a few people think it's one of the worst Pokemon movies.

 Creepy Awesome: Darkrai, a living shadow that fought against two deity Pokémon.
 Even better was that he was only acting scary to prevent the deities from ruining Alamos Town's garden, which was for everyone.